shunak/docker-nginx-for-react-typescript-production-environment/README.md

 yarn build
 ```
 makes production artifact directory ``build/`` <br>
-you must make this build/ directory.
+To use this, you must make this ``build/`` directory before installation.

 ```